Background pattern

 What it is used for

-No use Cisplatino Hikma
+Do not use Cisplatino Hikma

-• If you have kidney problems (renal insufficiency);
+• if you have kidney problems (renal insufficiency);

-• If you have dehydration;
+• if you have dehydration;

-• If you have hearing problems;
+• if you have hearing problems;

-• If you are breastfeeding;
+• if you are breastfeeding;

-• In combination with live vaccines, including the yellow fever vaccine
+• in combination with live vaccines, including the yellow fever vaccine

-Warnings and Precautions:
+Warnings and precautions

-Your doctor should perform tests to determine the levels of calcium, sodium, potassium, and magnesium in your blood, as well as to check your blood count and liver and kidney function and neurological function.
+Your doctor should perform tests to determine the levels of calcium, sodium, potassium, and magnesium in the blood, as well as to check your blood count and liver and kidney function and neurological function.

 • If you have an infection, please consult your doctor.